phstc/phstc.github.com/_posts/2011-01-02-new-gem-with-bundler-sample-rakefile.md

     require 'my-gem-name'
     # code to execute your gem

-If everything is right, publish your gem.
+If everything goes right… Publish your gem.

     git commit -a -m 'My commit'
     rake release